dbtedman/postcss-prefixwrap/README.md

 });
 ```

+With this option, a selector like `html` will be converted to `.my-container .html`, rather than the default `.my-container`.

 ### File Whitelist

 In certain scenarios, you may only want `PrefixWrap()` to wrap certain CSS files.
 This is done using the `whitelist` option.